 - Multiple pockets and compartments.

 As I’ve already stated, when you go to choose your backpack, don’t be afraid to ask for help, that’s what the assistants are for.
-Make sure you go to a specialist store, but don’t be pressured into buying one, especially if it doesn’t feel right or it’s way above your budget.
-Try on plenty of styles until you find the right one.
+Make sure you go to a specialist store but don’t be pressured into buying one, especially if it doesn’t feel right or it’s way above your budget.
+Try on plenty of styles of backpack until you find the right one.

 When you choose your backpack the most important feature is the fit.
 It’s you that’ll have to lug all that weight around.
 Try with some weight in the backpack once it’s on and secure to be certain that you are happy with the feel of the backpack.

 Another good feature (if you can) is to have a bright colour – easy to find when you get off the plane (if you check luggage in).
 Or you can just decorate it yourself to make it stand out.